MohdSamir2001/BackDevTinder/readme.md

 - Add API level validation on Patch requests & signup post api

 - Explore validator library npm i validator , and validate email , password and photoURL

+- Create Login API

+- Compare passwords and throw errors if email or password is invalid

+- install cookie-parser

+- just send a dummy cookie to user

+- create GET /profile API and check if you get the cookie back

+- install jsonwebtoken

+- In login API , after email and password validation , create a JWT token and send it to user in cookie

+- Read the cookies inside your profile